braid-org/braidjs/antimatter/readme.md

 # antimatter: an algorithm that prunes CRDT/OT history

 [Antimatter](https://braid.org/antimatter) is the world's first peer-to-peer synchronization algorithm that can prune its history, while peers disconnect and reconnect and need to merge their old changes.
-In steady state it prunes down to zero overhead.
+Antimatter supports arbitrary simultaneous edits from arbitrary peers, under arbitrary network delays and partitions, and guarantees full CRDT/OT consistency after the edits, while pruning unnecessary history within each partitioned subnet, and across subnets once they reconnect.

 This package implements a working system composed of three objects:
 ```